beyzanurulukus1/TrackMe/README.md

 - View habit completion history visually
 - Leave yourself a weekly note and view them on the monthly part
 - Delete habits you no longer want to track
-- Using calendar to view plans
+- Use a calendar to view plans and progress
 - Meet with developers and contact with them on linkedin
 - Responsive design that works on desktop and mobile
 - Data saved locally in the browser (using `localStorage`) so progress persists between sessions